 As a first purchase, the Launch 8 will give you a reliable trainer with enough cushioned support to keep niggles at bay, but they’re not as sophisticated as the Glycerin or Adrenaline.
 Keep in mind these aren’t designed for more specific speed work, so reach for these if you’re thinking about doing a C25K or just want a cheaper pair for easy miles.
 They’re surprisingly light, too.

 How to choose the best Brooks running shoes for you?

 Not sure which shoe is right for you?
-Click on the Brooks website and navigate to their online Shoe Finder (opens in new tab).
-In less than five minutes Brooks will match you up with your dream shoe by asking you 10 interesting questions that give them hints on your flexibility, stability and goals.
+Click on the Brooks website and navigate to their online Shoe Finder.
+In less than five minutes, Brooks will match you up with your dream shoe by asking you 10 interesting questions that give them hints on your flexibility, stability and goals.

 Brooks offers three different experience categories: Cushion, Energize, and Speed.
 So, you should have no problem finding your perfect fit, feel, and ride.
 The results I got were interesting!
 Alternatively, for a more in-depth fitting, find your local specialist running retailer and ask for your gait to be analysed.

 [A word of wisdom: if you’re trying a new model of Brooks, walk around in them for a few days at home to see if they suit you, as you can often tell with all brands if they are markedly different to your old pair, or will be uncomfortable, without running in them.
-Brooks give you 90 days to return shoes if you’re unhappy with them.]
+Brooks gives you 90 days to return shoes if you’re unhappy with them.]